What are the benefits of having a trained dog?

 Please give us a call if you'd like to learn about anything further or if we can answer any questions: (443) 397 4141.

-Do I bring food for my dog during his stay?
+Should I bring food for my dog?

 A dog training course is a small investment for years of enjoyment.